-Effects of Decreased Renal Function:
+Effects Of Decreased Renal Function

 Elimination of cefpodoxime is reduced in patients with moderate to severe renal impairment ( < 50 mL/min creatinine clearance).
 (See PRECAUTIONS and DOSAGE AND ADMINISTRATION.)
 In subjects with mild impairment of renal function (50 to 80 mL/min creatinine clearance), the average plasma half-life of cefpodoxime was 3.5 hours.
 In subjects with moderate (30 to 49 mL/min creatinine clearance) or severe renal impairment (5 to 29 mL/min creatinine clearance), the half-life increased to 5.9 and 9.8 hours, respectively.
 Approximately 23% of the administered dose was cleared from the body during a standard 3-hour hemodialysis procedure.

-Effect of Hepatic Impairment (cirrhosis):
+Effect Of Hepatic Impairment (cirrhosis)

 Absorption was somewhat diminished and elimination unchanged in patients with cirrhosis.
 The mean cefpodoxime T½ and renal clearance in cirrhotic patients were similar to those derived in studies of healthy subjects.
 Ascites did not appear to affect values in cirrhotic subjects.
 No dosage adjustment is recommended in this patient population.

-Pharmacokinetics in Elderly Subjects:
+Pharmacokinetics In Elderly Subjects

 Elderly subjects do not require dosage adjustments unless they have diminished renal function.
 (See PRECAUTIONS.)
 In healthy geriatric subjects, cefpodoxime half-life in plasma averaged 4.2 hours (vs 3.3 in younger subjects) and urinary recovery averaged 21% after a 400 mg dose was administered every 12 hours.
 Other pharmacokinetic parameters (Cmax, AUC, and Tmax) were unchanged relative to those observed in healthy young subjects.

-Staphylococcus aureus (including penicillinase-producing strains)
+Staphylococcus aureus (methicillin-Susceptible

-Streptococcus pneumoniae (excluding penicillin-resistant strains)
+Streptococcus pneumoniae (excluding penicillin-resistant isolates)

-Haemophilus influenzae (including beta-lactamase producing strains)
+Haemophilus influenzae (including beta-lactamase producing isolates)

-Neisseria gonorrhoeae (including penicillinase-producing strains)
+Neisseria gonorrhoeae (including penicillinase-producing isolates)